shadowbq/nomnomlog/examples/README.md

 # Examples

-## com.papertrailapp.remote_syslog.plist
+## com.papertrailapp.nomnomlog.plist

 This is an example Mac OS X plist file.
-This file should be placed at `/Library/LaunchDaemons/com.papertrailapp.remote_syslog.plist`.
+This file should be placed at `/Library/LaunchDaemons/com.papertrailapp.nomnomlog.plist`.

 ## log_files.yml.example